 Also, pranksters and people who are just misinformed tend to spread false rumours and fake photos and videos because social media is so fast and few of us actually stop for a moment to check the source of the information.
 A photo from the hurricane Sandy, aka Frankenstorm, has just gone viral on Facebook with currently more than 177,000 shares.
 The problem is that it is fake, and definitely not taken today.
 A quick picture search on Google reveals that the image appeared already two years ago.

-A two year old version of the image from Sept 16, 2010 was posted on Urban Legends.
+A two year old version of the image from Sept 16, 2010 was posted on Urban Legends (link now taken down).

 The person who posted the image on Facebook also did some research and concluded that it was fake: